rkalescky/documentation/applications/python.rst

 Running Python Interactively with Jupyter Notebooks
 ---------------------------------------------------

-Jupyter Notebooks can be run directly off of ManeFrame II compute nodes using X11 forwarding or via SSH port forwarding.
+Jupyter Notebooks can be run directly off of M2 compute nodes using X11 forwarding or via SSH port forwarding.

-Running Jupyter Notebooks Via SSH Port Forwarding
+Running Jupyter Notebooks via SSH Port Forwarding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Log into the cluster.